paritosh921/Telco_Customer_Churn_ANN/README.md

 Demographic info about customers – gender, age range, and if they have partners and dependents Inspiration
 To explore this type of models and learn more about the subject.

+# Used TensorFlow to make to make ANN model